 Knowledge, Skills and Abilities

-- Advanced computer skills including MS Office, Google Suite,.
-Experience with CRM databases, Convio Luminate and Team Approach; ability to learn new software and processes
+- Advanced computer skills including MS Office, Google Suite, and Access Database.
+CRM database (Personify), Convio Luminate and Team Approach experience

 - Strong organization skills and attention to detail